pyControl/docs/docs/contributing.md

 add a screenshot and if you get an error please include the full error and traceback.

+## Developer's guide (CLI version)
+Will be implemented soon.

-## Installing for Development (GUI version)
+## Developer's guide (GUI version)

-**pyControl** is composed of several independent packages in order to achieve better flexibility and maintenance.
+**pyControl GUI** is composed of several independent packages in order to achieve better flexibility and maintenance.

-For detailed information on source code step-by-step installation and source code documentation please refer to [pycontrol-gui documentation](https://pycontrol-gui.readthedocs.org/).
+For detailed information on source code step-by-step installation and source code documentation please refer to the [pycontrol-gui documentation](https://pycontrol-gui.readthedocs.org/).

 ## Submitting Pull Requests